romilly/fonny/docs/testing.md

 3. Include docstrings that describe the test's purpose
 4. For GUI tests, use the helper functions in tk_testing.py
 5. For end-to-end tests, ensure a Raspberry Pi Pico is connected and properly set up
+6. When creating mock classes, use the "Mock" prefix (e.g., MockCharacterHandler) for clarity
+7. Prefer real implementations over mocks when practical

 ## Test Requirements

 - Python 3.10 or higher
 - pytest
-- A Raspberry Pi Pico running FORTH (for end-to-end tests)
+- A Raspberry Pi Pico running FORTH (for integration and end-to-end tests)